sergezolo/my-goals-app/README.md

                 rake db:migrate # to get the db running shotgun # to start the app in your web browser

-                    Create .env file in the app folder and type "SECRET=password"
+                    Create .env file in the root folder and type "SECRET=password"

 Follow the URL to use the application!